Worlds

 * Item-to-item: Connects two distinct items e.g., `user:person` ->

-* Item-to-value: Connects an item to a raw data value, adding searchable detail
+* Item-to-value: Connects an item to a raw data value that is searchable but

 <div align="center">